Coding Bootcamp Student Utilizes Networking to Land Competing Job Offers

 I felt We Can Code IT offered more support for job placement, and I preferred the practical approach that allowed me to build a portfolio before I graduated.
 I’m glad that I had the opportunity to learn in a supportive environment where I was able to let go of my fear of being challenged and grow.

-My job search began during boot camp.
+My job search began during bootcamp.
 I started reaching out to people on LinkedIn to learn about different companies and their experiences.
-This helped me determine what I wanted from a position and which employers to keep an eye on as I approached the end of boot camp.
+This helped me determine what I wanted from a position and which employers to keep an eye on as I approached the end of bootcamp.
 Most of my interviews were the result of a primary contact.
 I feel very lucky that I landed the position I did despite not having applied to many jobs.
 I credit the networking skills we were taught for this and am especially grateful because about a month after graduation, my health began to suffer and I needed surgery.
-Though it was a minor procedure, and I am recovering well, I don’t know if I would have had an offer, much less a choice between competing offers, had it not been for the networking that I had done before my health became an issue.
-I’m excited to begin work as an Analyst in the Tech Connect Program, part of the Technology Analyst Program, for Chase Bank in Columbus this June.
+Though it was a minor procedure, and I am recovering well, I don’t know if I would have had an offer, much less a choice between competing job offers, had it not been for the networking that I had done before my health became an issue.
+I’m excited to begin work as an Analyst in the Tech Connect Program, part of the Technology Analyst Program, for JP Morgan Chase & Co. in Columbus, Ohio.
 In the meantime, I’m using the same networking skills to help me find a temporary position and practicing my programming skills.